-Required If Y is entered, the field must have valid data in it and cannot be blank.
-If nothing is entered, the field is not required.
+Required If Y is entered, the field must have valid data in it and cannot be

-- Type 00: Cancellation Notice = 36 fields.
+• Type 00: Cancellation Notice = 36 fields.

-- Type 01: Return Notice = 36 fields.
+• Type 01: Return Notice = 36 fields.

-- Type 02: Order Claim Notice = 37 fields.
+Type 02: Order Claim Notice = 37 fields.

-- Type 03: Serial Claim Notice = 38 fields.
+• Type 03: Serial Claim Notice = 38 fields.

-- Type 04: Voucher/check request = 44 fields.
+Type 04: Voucher/check request = 44 fields.

-- Type 05: Cancel Serial Claim Notice = 38 fields.
+• Type 05: Cancel Serial Claim Notice = 38 fields.

-Table 22-1 defines the base segment for all acquisitions notice type records.
+Table 23-1 defines the base segment for all acquisitions notice type records.

-Table 22-1.
+Table 23-1.
 Base Segment for Acquisitions Notices

 Item # Required Item Name Length Description

-1 Y notice id 2 This field must be 2 characters in length and contain 1 of the following codes indicating the type of notice:
+1 Υ notice id 2 This field must be 2 characters in length and contain 1 of the following codes indicating the type of notice:

 00 is a cancellation notice

 01 is a return notice

 02 is an order claim notice

 03 is a serial claim notice

 04 is a voucher/check request

 05 is a cancel serial claims

 2 Y version number 30 Program version number to be used by client for version checking.

 3 e-mail address 50 Vendor's e-mail address.
 If this field is not blank, the notice will be sent by e-mail.
 If it is blank, the notice will be printed for mailing.

-4 Y vendor id 10 Vendor's ID number.
+4 Υ vendor id 10 Vendor's ID number.

-5 Y vendor name 60 Vendor's name.
+5 Υ vendor name 60 Vendor's name.

 6 attention 40 Attention to.

 note Addresses to be used for various notices are as follows:

 cancellation notice order address.

 return notice return address.

 order/serial claim notices claim address.

 voucher/check requests payment address.

-7 Y address line 1 50 Vendor's address line 1.
+7 Υ address line 1 50 Vendor's address line 1.

 8 address line 2 40 Vendor's address line 2.

 9 address line 3 40 Vendor's address line 3.

 10 address line 4 40 Vendor's address line 4.